The spatial parts of your project can be defined and specified in the tree Spaces & locations.

 A building represents a structure that provides shelter for occupants or contents and stands at a specific location.
 This object can be used as a starting point for a breakdown of all the spaces that should be located in the same building.

 Possible sub-objects: group of spaces, space, outdoor space

 This object can be used to indicate larger areas or parts of a building which can then be broken down or subdivided into individual spaces.
 Examples of grouping areas include departments in hospitals, the entrance area of a public building or a conference center at a campus.

 This object is the most basic unit of the project’s space tree.
 They are the actual volumes where user activities take place.
-Spaces are the most important objects of the model as they carry most of the requirements.
+Spaces are often the most important objects of the model as they carry most of the requirements.
 They can have a size, capacity, particular room items, acoustic qualities, and so on.

 This object is essentially the same as the regular spaces above, but specifically labelled as being outdoors.
 Examples of outdoor spaces are parking spaces, playgrounds, and bicycle storage.
-Linear elements, such as foot paths or roads can also be considered outdoor spaces.